ankur-git-commit/endGameAssembly/README.md

-# Assembly: Endgame 🎮
+# Assembly: Endgame

-A React-based word guessing game where you must save the programming world from Assembly language domination!
-Guess the hidden word before all programming languages get eliminated.
+A React-based word guessing game with a programming language theme.
+Players must guess the hidden word before all programming languages are eliminated.

-## 🎯 Game Overview
+## Game Overview

-Assembly: Endgame is a Hangman-style word guessing game with a programming twist.
-Instead of drawing a hangman, each incorrect guess eliminates a programming language from existence.
-Your mission: guess the word in under 8 attempts to keep the programming world diverse and safe!
+Assembly: Endgame is a Hangman-style word guessing game.
+Instead of drawing a hangman, each incorrect guess eliminates a programming language.
+Players must guess the word in under 8 attempts to win the game.

-## 📸 Screenshots
+## Screenshots

 ### Main Game Interface
 <img src="main.PNG" alt="Main game interface" width="600">